world-federation-of-advertisers/cross-media-measurement/docs/building.md

 use the container for building/deploying image targets using the `tools/bazel-container` script.
 You can even run targets built inside the container on your host machine.

+Note: This script specifies the appropriate host platform to Bazel, so you should not use the `--host_platform` option when using it.

 The `tools/bazel-container` script uses a Docker volume for Bazel output.
 The script prints the volume name to `STDERR` when it's run.
 You can use this to